Class of 2023

 Kayle Liao

-Notre Dame has allowed me to develop into a well-rounded person through various extracurriculars.
-I acquired business acumen and problem-solving skills through SIBC consulting projects that I have worked on with McKinsey & Co., Bain & Co., and PwC.
-I learned the importance of serving the broader community through being an Economics Tutor at Notre Dame and teaching math to kids at Jefferson Middle School in South Bend.
+Notre Dame allowed me to develop into a well-rounded person through various extracurriculars.
+I acquired business acumen and problem-solving skills through SIBC consulting projects that I worked on with McKinsey & Co., Bain & Co., and PwC.
+I learned the importance of serving the broader community through being an economics tutor at Notre Dame and teaching math to kids at Jefferson Middle School in South Bend.

 Furthermore, I was able to discern my long-term career goals and passions through different internships.
 In Fall 2021, I participated in the Washington Program, where I discovered my academic interests in the international political economy by taking U.S. foreign policy and elections classes.
 While in DC, I interned at Accion, a leading global impact investor who invests in fintech startups to empower the world’s 3 billion financially underprivileged population.
 I was able to learn how my finance skills can be utilized and put towards force for good.
 In the summer following my sophomore year, I interned at the Bank of China New York Branch, where I gained an understanding of FX derivatives and RMB globalization.
 In my junior spring semester, I was selected as one of the three interns at the Notre Dame Investment Office which invests Notre Dame’s 13-billion endowment in areas including private equity, public equity, and real estate.
 I was able to sit on investor calls and participate in discussions on Notre Dame’s private equity portfolio.
 Given my previous experience with Chinese currency and understanding of the Chinese political economy, I provided strategy advice regarding the portfolio’s Chinese exposure.